-It should be noted that the overwhelmingly most common equity investment style across accounts at Scholtz & Company is “All Cap Core.”
-Due in part to our quantitative screening process, we feel confident filtering through large numbers of stocks to find ones with winning characteristics.
+The overwhelmingly most common equity investment style across accounts at Scholtz & Company is “All Cap Core.”
+Due in part to the fact that we have very experienced portfolio managers and in-house analysts, we feel confident filtering through large numbers of stocks to find ones with winning characteristics.
 However, although most of our assets are managed under an All Cap Core methodology, we do have an investment strategy focused solely on small cap equities.

 Scholtz & Company performs in-depth fundamental analysis to determine whether a stock would make a profitable contribution to our clients’ portfolios.
 This process involves multiple steps such as calling or meeting with a company’s senior management teams, industry experts, and sell-side analysts, deep reviews of financial statements, and internal model building.
 Before an investment is added to our portfolios, we have typically spent a minimum of over 20 hours reviewing the company and its industry.